StikyPiston/Berry-dots/README.md

 ## Packages required:

-The packages used are: `lxappearance, lemonbar, rofi, nitrogen, sxhkd` I am using the `Lato` font.
+The packages used are: `lxappearance, lemonbar, rofi, nitrogen, sxhkd, nemo, xed, berry` I am using the `Lato` font.
-These can be installed using  `apt`, and are likely in other distro's repos as well.
+These (except berry) can be installed using  `apt`, and are likely in other distro's repos as well.
+Just copy all the folders in **this repo** to your `~/.config` directory, and bob's your uncle!

 ## Thanks!